 The TED supports the seamless connection between knowledge (academic disciplines), educational theory, and practice (methods for achieving educational ends).
 Educators must constantly engage in the recursive interplay of knowledge, educational theory and practice throughout their professional lives.

-The fourteen goals that follow are competencies to be demonstrated by an effective teacher upon completion of the BEd.
-They represent those competencies that we in TED consider extremely important.
-Organized into three key areas and sequenced in a developmental progression, the fourteen goals are listed below:
+The Bachelor of Education (BEd) Program Goals were developed out of the five department values and are competencies to be demonstrated by an effective teacher upon completion of the program.
+The fourteen goals are organized into three key areas and sequenced in a developmental progression.

 Demonstrating a strong, professional, teacher presence